Austin Huns

-The Austin Huns Rugby Football Club is a Men's Rugby Club American rugby union team based in Austin, Texas.
-In June 2017 they became U.S. Division 1 National Champions beating New York Athletic Club RFC 27-23 in the final match.
+The Austin Huns Rugby Football Club is an American men's rugby union club based in Austin, Texas.
+In June 2017 they became U.S. Division 1 National Champions beating New York Athletic Club RFC 27–23 in the final match.

 History

 The Austin Huns were formed in 1972 by Patton "Pat" Lochridge as he didn't believe he and some of his teammates were getting a fair shake as to playing time from the Austin Rugby Club that they had been playing for previously.
 The Austin Huns Rugby Club has competed in all 3 National USA Rugby 15s divisions and the National 7s division.

 In 1993, the Huns competed in the Division II National Championships hosted in Mobile, Alabama.
-They lost in the semi-final to Santa Rosa Rugby Club 18-15 with Santa Rosa subsequently winning the final.
-In 1994, the Huns hosted the Division II National Championships in Austin, Texas (won again by Santa Rosa RFC) and in 1995 hosted both the Division I & II National Championships in Austin, Texas.
-The Huns have historically been a playoff caliber team in whatever division they competed, both before and after this 1993 appearance at D II Nationals.
+They lost in the semi-final to Santa Rosa Rugby Club 18–15 with Santa Rosa subsequently winning the final.
+In 1994, the Huns hosted the Division II National Championships in Austin, Texas (won again by Santa Rosa RFC) and in 1995, they hosted both the Division I & II National Championships in Austin, Texas.
+The Huns have historically been a playoff-caliber team in whatever division they competed in, both before and after this 1993 appearance at D II Nationals.

-In 2016, the Huns announced that they would start moving towards professionalism, a relatively new concept in the US.
-The Austin Huns were one of the teams of the Major Rugby Championship, a one-off friendly series of games that took place in the spring of 2017.
+In 2016, the Huns announced they would start moving towards professionalism, a relatively new concept in the US.
+The Austin Huns were one of the teams of the Major Rugby Championship, a one-off friendly series of games in the spring of 2017.
 The friendly games included the Austin Huns, the Glendale Raptors, Rugby Utah, the Dallas Griffins, and New Orleans RFC.

 In June 2017, the Huns Rugby Football Club beat New York Athletic Club in the U.S. Division 1 final to become National Champions.
-The Huns were the first Austin team to win the DI National Championship, and were the second Texas team to do so after the Dallas Harlequins.
+The Huns were the first Austin team to win the DI National Championship and the second Texas team after the Dallas Harlequins.